Sex differences in human physiology: Brain

-The brains of humans, like many animals, are slightly different for males and females.
+The brains of humans were long believed to be different for males and females.
+However, this has been called into question by recent developments in neuroscience.
+For example, studies published in 2018, 2019, and 2021, among others, have challenged the idea of sexual dimorphism regarding the brain, with one study concluding firmly that "brains are not meaningfully aligned along a male-female continuum."
+When the size of one's head is accounted for, brain differences between sexes are no longer clear, and they are not generalizable across geographic regions (i.e., what is considered a brain sex distinction in Europeans may not correlate to sex distinctions between Asian populations).

 Brain size

 Early research into the differences between male and female brains showed that male brains are, on average, larger than female brains.
 This research was frequently cited to support the assertion that women are less intelligent than men.
 One of the most influential early researchers on this topic was Paul Broca.
-In 1861, he examined 432 human brains from cadavers and found that the brains of men had an average weight of 1325 grams, while the brains of women had an average weight of 1144 grams.
+In 1861, he examined 432 human brains from cadavers and found that the brains of males had an average weight of 1325 grams, while the brains of females had an average weight of 1144 grams.
 This study, however, did not control for differences in body size or age.
-Later studies have shown that while men's brains are an average of 10-15% larger and heavier than women's brains, there is relatively no difference when controlling for body weight.
+Later studies have shown that while male's brains are an average of 10-15% larger and heavier than female's brains, there is relatively no difference when controlling for body weight.
 This means the brain-to-body mass ratio is, on average, approximately the same for both sexes.
-Comparing a man and a woman of the same body size, an average difference of 100 grams in brain-mass is present, the man having the bigger and heavier brain.
+Comparing a male and a female of the same body size, an average difference of 100 grams in brain-mass is present, the male having the bigger and heavier brain.
 This difference of 100 grams applies over the whole range of human sizes.